Global Surgery Foundation

 Despite the obvious need, there is presently no coordinated research or funding strategy to support the development of surgical and trauma care in low-and middle-income countries (LMICs), such as that which exists with the Global Fund for HIV, Malaria and TB.
 The Global Surgery Foundation exists to fill this gap and aims to accelerate and expand the provision of surgical, obstetrical, and anaesthesia care for attaining better health for all.

 A well-functioning surgical care system is essential and is the foundation for treatment of injury and many of the NCD disease profiles.
-UNITAR is a founding partner of the Global Surgery Foundation, a foundation based in Switzerland, which seeks to improve access to safe and affordable surgery for all people.
+UNITAR is a partner of the Global Surgery Foundation, a foundation based in Switzerland, which seeks to improve access to safe and affordable surgery for all people.

 Click here to learn more.